 Write SQL queries

-Copy proven SQL templates for common analyses
+Copy proven SQL templates for common analyses, returns, inventory, and attribution debugging

 Access BigQuery